 Our residents have scored as high as 98 percent on the annual in service exam and our "first time pass rate" for both American Board of Surgery examinations combined is >85 percent, well above the national average.

 Our graduates are highly competitive.
-We have sent graduates on to fellowships in all specialties, including cardiothoracic surgery, plastic surgery, colorectal surgery and vascular surgery.
+We have sent graduates on to fellowships in many specialties, including trauma/acute care surgery, cardiothoracic surgery, plastic surgery, colorectal surgery and vascular surgery.
 In fact, every one of our graduates who has applied for a fellowship within the last few years has been successful in gaining a training slot and match into one of their top choices.

 We're in Southwest Ohio, about halfway between Cincinnati and Columbus.
 We don't have beaches or mountains, but it is a great place to raise a family and there is plenty to do in the immediate area.
 Plus you will get to truly experience all 4 seasons!
-Within the local area, Dayton has 2 amusement parks (Kings Island and Cedar Point), professional sports teams, outdoor recreational areas, and almost monthly cultural/community events.
+Within the local area, Dayton has 2 amusement parks (Kings Island and Cedar Point), professional sports teams (Cincinnati and Cleveland teams), outdoor recreational areas, and almost monthly cultural/community events.
 There is always something going on to help de-stress.
 And even though you'll be in training in a highly demanding profession, you're still likely to have some free time to enjoy it all.
-Our program's goal is to train you well, not kill you with "scut" work, and make sure you have time to enjoy your time in Dayton as well!
+Our program's goal is to train you to be an independent surgeon, not kill you with "scut" work, and make sure you have time to enjoy your time in Dayton as well!

-Remember, interested residency applicants must also be accepted by the WSU School of Medicine Department of Surgery as well as the military GME Selection Board.
+Remember, interested residency applicants must also be accepted by the WSU Boonshoft School of Medicine Department of Surgery as well as the military GME Selection Board.
 Therefore when you interview with our program, you will also be interviewing with their program.
 Our military residents work hand and hand with the civilian residents and we want to make sure that you are a fit with each side.